Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T: Acknowledgements

 \section{Acknowledgements}

-We acknowledge financial support from the French National Research Agency collaborative research project FRESCO No. ANR-20-CE30-0020 and from the JSPS KAKENHI Grants Nos.
-JP19H00646, 19K03756, JP20H00130, 20H01864, JP20K20889, JP20KK0061, and 21H04987.
+This work was performed at the Laboratoire National des Champs Magn\'{e}tiques Intenses, a member of the European Magnetic Field Laboratory.
+We acknowledge financial support from the French National Research Agency collaborative research projects FRESCO No. ANR-20-CE30-0020 and SCATE No. ANR-22-CE30-0040, and from the JSPS KAKENHI Grants Nos.
+JP22H04933, JP20KK0061, JP24H01641, JP25H01249.

 \onecolumngrid

 \thefigure{S\arabic{figure}} {S\arabic{equation}} {S\arabic{table}} [1]{[S#1]} [1]{S#1} {S\arabic{section}} {S\arabic{subsection}}

 Experimental details are given and supplemental figures are shown for the different investigated samples.
 Details about raw data and their analysis to construct magnetic-field-temperature phase diagrams and to extract the Fermi-liquid coefficient $A$ are given.
 We also show that a flux-flow resistive signal persists in the superconducting phase SC1 for $\mathbf{H}\approx\parallel\mathbf{b}$ in these samples grown by the molten-salt-flux technique.